-It is a very short but steep trail.
+It is a concise but steep trail.
 Above all, watch your step.
-It leads you to a view into Upheaval Dome.
+It leads you to a view of Upheaval Dome.
 To the first overlook, it is a 100-foot elevation change.
 Hiking to the second overlook adds 1 mile (1.6 km) and 50 feet (15 m) elevation change.

 Distance: 1.0 mi / 1.6 km round trip